 Grotto supports programs and projects that empower people to chart their own course and that help communities determine their own futures.
 We believe that self-determination ultimately benefits the health of the broader community.

 Healthy families that are able to build and realize their own dreams provide the base from which communities build a promising future.
 We are supportive of two-generation and three-generation approaches as a means of addressing the needs of both children and the adults in their lives together.

-The foundation for building a solid network of families and communities that communicate openly and work together for the common good is understanding.
-When individuals and groups are able to embrace differences in a spirit of hope and hospitality — including accessibility, dialogue, faith, trust, determination, guidance, support, accountability, and grace — there is increased understanding and respect for others.
-Mutual understanding is one of the hallmarks of Grotto’s grantmaking.
+The basis for building a solid network of families and communities that communicate openly and work together for the common good is understanding.
+We believe it is important to embrace differences and different approaches to dialogue, faith, self-determination, and accountability thereby increasing our mutual understanding and respect for one another.